44jovi/44jovi/README.md

 Graduate of a full-time, self-led, immersive Software Engineering program at [Makers](https://makers.tech/), one of Europe's top software development training providers.

-Now passionate about building a career in software development with a focus on making valuable contributions and continual self-improvement.
+Now passionate about building a career in software development with a focus on making high-value contributions and continual self-improvement.
 [My CV](https://github.com/44jovi/cv).

 I am also an: